Avoid Cyber Monday scams: 7 tips for safer online shopping

 1. Do your holiday shopping with reputable retailers.

-2. Only shop on secure sites on Cyber Monday.
+2. Only shop on secure sites to avoid Cyber Monday scams.

 3. Learn to spot holiday shopping scams.